Biswajit-sow/Biswajit-sow/README.md

 More details about my other work-
 <br>
-     I'm an aspiring Data Engineer passionate about Python and exploring innovative solutions.
-I've recently delved into the intersection of Machine Learning and Cybersecurity, where I've authored a technical          write-up on utilizing Graph Neural Networks (GNNs) for malware detection in neural networks.
-This project, along with my ongoing research contributions, showcases my dedication to leveraging advanced              techniques to enhance cybersecurity.
+     I am an aspiring Data & AI Engineer with a strong passion for Python and a keen interest in developing innovative solutions.
+I am actively upskilling by working with various Python libraries and have completed    several hands-on projects, particularly in Retrieval-Augmented Generation (RAG) and Machine Learning.
+My current GitHub repository showcases my work, including data analysis on multiple datasets.
+I am continuously exploring new areas in AI/ML, with several upcoming projects in the pipeline.

 <h3 align="left">Connect with me:</h3>
 <p align="left">